I Thought I Was Done Changing Careers. I Was Wrong.

 Where We Are and Where We Should Go

-Many fields have correctly identified that the problem lies upstream—some point to soil, others to biology, others to hydrology—but very few have followed the chain far enough to recognize that all three are downstream expressions of water itself.
+Many fields have correctly identified that the problem lies upstream, but, in our opinion, they still point to the wrong thing.
+Some point to soil, others to biology, others to hydrology, but very few have followed the chain far enough to recognize that all three are downstream expressions of the ionic composition and electrochemical behavior of water itself.

-No one is clearly stating: the ionic composition and electrochemical behavior of water itself is the upstream regulator of all three: soil structure, microbial behavior, and plant function.
+Such properties of water are literally the upstream regulators of soil structure, microbial behavior, and plant function.

 REVIVE: The Kory Resuscitation and Vitalization System for Soil and Garden Health